szoftveres/RF_Microwave/radar/README.md

 #### Driver amplifier and Antenna LNA

-The driver amplifier is a [DIY balanced amplifier](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode), capable of delivering +10 dBm into the Wilkinson splitter - the Mini-Circuits ADE-5+ mixer requires +7 dBm LO power.
+The driver amplifier is a [DIY balanced amplifier](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode), capable of delivering +10 dBm into the Wilkinson splitter - the Mini-Circuits ADE-5+ mixer used in this project requires +7 dBm LO power.

 ![driver](https://github.com/szoftveres/RF_Microwave/blob/main/Amplifier/cascode/balanced_photo.jpg)

-The antenna amplifier LNA is the [DIY cascode antenna amplifier](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode), which has an integrated bias-tee and can be powered through the RF coax cable.
+The antenna amplifier LNA is the [DIY cascode antenna amplifier](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode), which has an integrated bias-tee and therefore can be placed directly at the antenna and powered through the RF coax cable.

 ![lna](https://github.com/szoftveres/RF_Microwave/blob/main/Amplifier/cascode/cascode_photo.jpg)